hk-dev13/ENVOYou-page/README.md

-# Permissio API - Landing Page
+# ENVOYou API - Landing Page
-This repository contains the source code for the official landing page of the Permissio API, a global environmental data verification service.
+This repository contains the source code for the official landing page of the ENVOYou API, a global environmental data verification service.
 This is a static, single-page website designed to be fast, responsive, and visually appealing.

 ## Project Overview
-The primary goal of this landing page is to serve as the public-facing "storefront" for the Permissio API.
+The primary goal of this landing page is to serve as the public-facing "storefront" for the ENVOYou API.
 It is designed to:

 Introduce the API: Clearly explain the problem it solves—transforming fragmented environmental data into actionable insights.